Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Introduction

-An interesting feature of Heston model is the occurrence of sharp layers or discontinuities for vanishing volatility.
-In the case of European call options, for instance, extremely high foreign interest rates makes the problem convection-dominated~\cite{Kluge02} when the underlying volatility is very small.
-In such cases, the naive approach is to refine the spatial mesh uniformly, which increases the degrees of freedom and refines the mesh unnecessarily in regions where the solutions are smooth.
-In FD methods, predefined non-uniform grids \cite{Hout10adi, Kluge02, During14} are used to resolve accurately the discontinuities or the sharp layers.
+We apply the symmetric interior penalty Galerkin (SIPG) method \cite{DNArnold_FBrezzi_BCockburn_LDMarini_2000a,riviere08dgm} with upwinding for the convective part \cite{Ayuso09} to Heston model for some European options, such as vanilla and digital call options, and for American options.
+The SIPG method is the most used and popular method among the dG methods.
+On the other hand, other types of dGFEMs are applied to option pricing; pricing of European and American options with Constant Elasticity of Variance (CEV) model \cite{Nicholls15} and American options for the Black-Scholes equation \cite{Song17}, nonsymmetric interior penalty Galerkin (NIPG) method for pricing of European options under Black-Scholes \cite{Hozman14}, Heston models \cite{Hozman16}, and Asian options \cite{Hozman17,Hozman16a}.
+An interesting feature of the Heston model is the occurrence of sharp layers or discontinuities for vanishing volatility.
+In the case of European call options, for instance, extremely high foreign interest rates make the problem convection dominated \cite{Kluge02} when the underlying volatility is very small.
+In these cases, the naive approach is to refine the spatial mesh uniformly, which increases the degrees of freedom and refines the mesh unnecessarily in regions where the solutions are smooth.
+In some FDMs and FEMs \cite{During14,Hout10adi,Kluge02}, predefined nonuniform grids are used to resolve the discontinuities or the sharp layers accurately.
 In practice, the location of the interior or boundary layers for convection dominated problems are usually not known a priori.
-Adaptive FEMs can detect the layers using a posteriori error estimators by refining the mesh locally.
-Due to the local nature of the basis functions of the dGFEMs, the sharp layers and the singularities of the solution can be detected easily using the adaptive techniques \cite{Schotzau09} which are robust, i.e. independent of the P\'{e}clet number (ratio of convection to diffusion).
+Adaptive methods can detect the layers using a posteriori error estimators and refine the mesh locally.
+Due to the local nature of the basis functions of the dGFEMs, the sharp layers and the singularities of the solution can be detected easily using the adaptive techniques \cite{Schotzau09}.
+We applied adaptive dGFEM based on a posteriori error estimator for an accurate and efficient solution of convection dominated Heston model for European options.